mefe-aydin/react-tasks-tracker/README.md

 # react-tasks-tracker
-This project is a simple task tarcking project.
-The project was developed using javascript in the react library.
+This is a React version of the vanilla JS Expense Tracker.
+It uses functional components with hooks and the context API